 Waverly City is a very small city located in the state of Ohio.
 With a population of 4,317 people and three constituent neighborhoods, Waverly City is the 282nd largest community in Ohio.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waverly City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Waverly City is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Waverly City who work in office and administrative support (17.16%), management occupations (11.23%), and sales jobs (9.11%).
+Overall, Waverly City is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Waverly City who work in office and administrative support (15.52%), management occupations (11.41%), and healthcare (8.72%).

 The people who call Waverly City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waverly City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waverly City include English, Irish, Scots-Irish, and Welsh.
+The greatest number of Waverly City residents report their race to be White, followed by Asian.
+Important ancestries of people in Waverly City include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Waverly City is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.